narwhalacademy/zebra-crossing/README.md

 - Run keyword searches for your name, nickname, and address to see what's out there.
 Also run an image search on your most-used profile pictures.
 - Monitor your name/username using these services: [Talkwalker](https://www.talkwalker.com/alerts), [Google Alerts](https://www.google.com/alerts) and/or [Mention](https://mention.com) 💰.
 - Monitor and archive webpages that mention you using [ChangeTower](https://changetower.com/).
-- Start logging (date, time, description, screenshot) incidents in whatever program/app that's easiest for you.
+- Start logging (date, time, description, screenshot, URL) incidents in whatever program/app that's easiest for you.
 - If future legal action is likely, pay [Page Vault](https://www.page-vault.com) to capture a snapshot of a website and ask a lawyer to file an [evidence preservation request](https://onlinesos.org/blog/evidence-preservation-i-e-litigation-hold-request) with the relevant online platform.
 - Remember to take care of yourself as much as you can — eat, sleep, exercise.
 Call in friends to help share a meal, take a break or watch your cats for a few days.

+#### Delete online information about you

-#### Remove information about you off of the internet
+- See scenario below titled: `Remove information about you off of the internet`.

-- Follow the instructions in the section/scenario that follows this one.

 #### Ignore/reply/report/block your harassers

-- Together with your support person/friend and the log of receipts, decide on your course of action (these aren't mutually exclusive):
+- Together with your support person and the log of receipts, decide on your course of action (these aren't mutually exclusive):
   - Ignore: Sometimes harassers will walk away if they don't get attention.
   - De-escalate: In some contexts, you can defuse the situation with some calm words before it gets worse.
   - Report: Report the harasser to the relevant online platform and/or your local law enforcement.
   - Mute on social media: Allows for peace of mind.
   - Block on social media: Maximizes peace of mind as the harasser won't be able to see your posts.
 But they will notice and see it as a sign of escalation.
   - Go public: Can be dangerous, but sometimes shaming them publicly or rallying people to your support will make them go away.
+- If you decide to report:
+  - If you file a report with a social media company, ask at least 10 friends to do it as well.
+If it makes sense, have 1-2 people file a copyright infringement claim.
+  - If you contact law enforcement, tell them you fear becoming a target of swatting (where people prank call the cops on you).
+Send them an article about swatting in case it's a new idea to them.
 - For Twitter users:
+  - Filter unwanted mentions and replies, and/or archive them to process later with the help of a friend using [Block Party](https://www.blockpartyapp.com/).
   - Block previously-identified offenders using [Block Together](https://theblockbot.com/) — ask around in your communities for shared block lists.
   - Block troll bots using [Bot Sentinel](https://botsentinel.com).
-  - Reduce dogpiling by blocking all followers of a certain profile using [Red Block](https://github.com/gaeulbyul/RedBlock) or [Twitter Block Chain](https://github.com/satsukitv/twitter-block-chain) (only available on Chrome).
+  - Reduce dogpiling by blocking all followers of a certain profile using [Red Block](https://github.com/gaeulbyul/RedBlock).
   - See what lists you've been added to by going to `Profile → Lists → ··· → Lists` you're on.
 If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.
-  - Filter unwanted mentions and replies using [Block Party](https://www.blockpartyapp.com/).

 #### Notify other parties

+- Tell your close contacts, family and employer about what is going on.
+Get ahead of the situation by making talking points together so that they know how to respond if internet strangers or the press contacts them.
-- If your physical safety is under threat, notify law enforcement or someone in your community with crisis experience for protection.
+- If the situation escalates, find and notify someone in your community nearby with crisis experience for protection and assistance.

-- If the situation escalates, consider informing your employer, communities and family about what is going on, in case you might need their help at some point or so that they are not caught off-guard.
+#### Bonus tips for journalists and researchers

+- Make yourself a harder target.
+Consider making all of your social media accounts private (or temporarily deleting them) for 48 hours surrounding a major, new release.
+- Remember you did nothing wrong.
+Some ignorant employers or colleagues may not be supportive and even start seeing you as a liability.
+They are wrong.
+- Don't make more noise about yourself.
+Don't livetweet your situation, don't quit your job suddenly, and don't talk to media outlets who will twist your words.
+If need be, prepare a formal written statement or reply with the help of people who have experience dealing with the media.
+- But if the noise won't stop, flood the airwaves with positive stories about yourself.
+Ask people within your professional community to write positive articles or social media post about you and your work.
+- Read [Lyz Lenz's conversation with Talia Lavin](https://lyz.substack.com/p/when-the-mob-comes) about their experiences.

 #### For more information